gsylvie/control-freak-bulk-editor/README.md

 ## Steps to use:

-1. Compile the code:  javac \*.java
+1. Compile the code:  mvn clean package

 2. Obtain a HTTP Authorization Token from Bitbucket and save it to ".controlFreak.tok"